jeffpearson1/Yardstick/README.md

 ### Dependencies

-Yardstick depends on (and is extremely grateful for) a handful of PowerShell Modules:
+Yardstick depends on (and we are extremely grateful for) a handful of PowerShell Modules:
 * [Powershell-Yaml](https://github.com/cloudbase/powershell-yaml)
 * [Selenium-Powershell](https://github.com/adamdriscoll/selenium-powershell)
 * [IntuneWin32App](https://github.com/MSEndpointMgr/IntuneWin32App)

 ### Installing

-* Before starting, install all necessary PowerShell
+* Before starting, install all necessary PowerShell Modules
 ```powershell
 Install-Module -Name Powershell-Yaml, IntuneWin32App, Selenium-PowerShell
 ```
 * Download or clone the repository into a folder where it can live.
 A sufficient amount of disk space should be available in this directory for the staging of applications.
-Currently Yardstick keeps old application files in a directory (i.e. BuildSpace\Old) which will need to be cleaned up every once in a while.
+* Some recipes may require you to have Mozilla Firefox installed and configured to work with Selenium.

 ### Configuring Preferences.yaml

 Most of this file should be fairly self-explanatory.
 The TenantID, ClientID, and ClientSecrets are required for Yardstick to operate properly.
 Defaults do not necessarily have to be set, however recipes that don't contain all the values normally set by the defaults may fail to run correctly.

+### Recipe Tips and Tricks
+* Yardstick currently expects all recipes (and configuration files) to use the full .yaml extension.
+Files that use .yml will not work yet.
+* Use the defaults (configurable in preferences.yaml) for as much stuff as you can.
+All the available default settings are in the example preferences.yaml file.
+* The installScript, uninstallScript, and registryDetectionKey have an extra function - if you use <version>, <filename>, or <productcode> in them, it will be replaced with the appropriate value after all the parameters and defaults are imported, processed, and the preDownloadScript has run.
+* You can use recipes for locally hosted files as well - even if they are in a file share.
+Just define a custom downloadScript to make sure that file retrieval is handled correctly.
+* Yardstick is compatible with Selenium - the fileZilla.yaml recipe is a basic example of what can be done with this.
+Make sure that Selenium and any drivers/browsers you need are installed first.

-### Executing program
+### Running Yardstick

 * You can either run all applications at once
 ```powershell